Consensus-based optimization (CBO): Towards Global Optimality in Robotics: Preliminaries

 The mean is then updated only using an elite proportion of the current population and a moving average trick to stabilize the updates, which we formulate in~\eqref{eq:cma_mean_ada}.
-The covariance is adapted to capture successful search directions as~\eqref{eq:cma_cov_ada}, where both formulae use $y^{(r,i)}$ in~\eqref{eq:cma_y}, which is the deviation of the particle $i$ from the current population mean.
+The covariance is adapted to capture successful search directions as~\eqref{eq:cma_cov_ada}, using $y^{(r,i)}$ in~\eqref{eq:cma_y}, which is the deviation of particle $i$ from the current population mean.

 where $N_e$ is the number of elite particles.
 One choice of pertaining $w^{(r,i)}$, the weight for particle $i$, can be done via calculating~\eqref{eq:PI_weight}.
 The step size $\alpha^{(r)}$ is adjusted by a separate evolution path to control the overall search scale.
 This mechanism allows CMA-ES to adaptively stretch or shrink the sampling distribution along promising directions.